jschr/form-provider/README.md

   }
 })(BasicForm)

-// or a function of props
+// or as a function of props
 export default withForm((props) => {
-  user: {
+  user: props.user
-    firstName: props.user.firstName
-  }
 })(BasicForm)

 ```